Habilya/TeamUpWebScraper/README.md

 - ✅ Use FluentValidations for input validator
 - ✅ Add config section and model for Excel SpreadSheet provider
 - 🔲 Highlight in yellow Excel report lines that have words matching from array in config (Annule, Cancelled, Reporte)
+- 🔲 Write additional tests for GetEvents route of TeamUpAPI service
 - 🔲 Read Calendars from API route (not from mapping)  `/subcalendars` https://teamup.stoplight.io/docs/api/046361930f27a-get-a-collection-of-sub-calendars
 - 🔲 AutoMapper converting your model objects to Excel formats or from API responses to domain models
 - 🔲 UI Testing with Appium (complexity, have to actually install WinAppDriver on your machine)